-In its proposed building form and configuration, the proposal is not considered to satisfy the following controls:
+The proposal is not considered to satisfy the following controls:

 - C1 Maintain the character of the area by keeping development consistent in architectural style, building form and materials. - C2 Maintain and enhance the predominant low scale cottage character of the residential streets. - C4 Promote the consistent rhythm in the residential streetscapes created by the regular allotment sizes, regular side setbacks, the predominance of detached dwellings and the predominance of hipped and gabled roof forms. - C7 Preserve and enhance sharing of views from private land. - C10 Maximum building wall height of 3.6m applies unless an alternative building wall height is prescribed under the Sub Area controls.